 Overview

 For replicated loci and top hits, buccal cell samples will be pyrosequenced, and analyzed as before.
-This will enable a comparison of methylation status between tissues derived from two different cell lineages, metastab
+This will enable a comparison of methylation status between tissues derived from two different cell lineages, which will allow significant sites to be separated into those showing evidence of metastability, and those that are tissue specific.

-4. Methylation-associations
+4. Methylation-outcome associations

 a.
 EWAS